samridh-dev/votess/README.md

 # Votess

-Votess is a library to perform 3D voronoi tesellation computations.
+Votess is a library to perform 3D Voronoi tessellation computations.
 It leverages the SYCL framework, giving it the ability to run on heterogenous platforms, including GPUs and FPGAs.
 It was developed to be parallel, performant, but portable, and was also developed for applications only requiring the geometry of the voronoi diagram, for example in cosmological simulations, or K-means clustering.

-This libary is part of my bachelor project, which was only made possible through the guidance of Dr. Chris Byrohl and Dr. Dylan Nelson from the insitute of theoretical astrophyics at Heidelberg University, and for that I owe my gratitude to them.
+This library is part of my bachelor project, which was only made possible through the guidance of Dr. Chris Byrohl and Dr. Dylan Nelson from the Institute of Theoretical Astrophysics at Heidelberg University, and for that I owe my gratitude to them.

 ## Dependencies